 Get help for depression

 Going through a divorce or separation is a grieving process.
 But sometimes this can lead to depression.
-It’s perfectly normal to feel low in such situations – at least for a while.
+It’s perfectly normal to feel low in such situations as divorce – at least for a while.
 But if you feel constantly low for more than 6 months and you experience other symptoms such as lack of energy and appetite, sleeping difficulties, lack of concentration or physical restlessness, it’s a good idea to speak to your GP in the first instance.

 If you or someone you know is going through a divorce or separation, it’s important to remember that emotional wellbeing is just one aspect to think about.
 Financial matters are often cited as significant factors that can lead to divorce.
 But what about the costs involved in getting divorced or separating?
 It’s often a good idea to get expert help from an independent financial adviser because making sure your finances are in order is an important step in ensuring your overall wellbeing.